X

 Image by dungthuyvunguyen from Pixabay

-We’ve listed up the tools you need to prepare matcha aside from matcha powder.
+We’ve listed the tools you need to prepare matcha besides matcha powder.
 Ultimately, you can enjoy making matcha if you prepare a Chawan (tea bowl) and the chesen (bamboo tea whisk).
 Even you can substitute the Chawan for a bowl you already have.
-Let’s consider other tools that you may want to collect and prepare for a more proper setting of the tea ceremony later.
+Let’s consider other tools you may want to collect and prepare for a more proper setting of the tea ceremony later.
 Our focus is to have you started with a simple setting now!

 Matcha Preparation Tools – Matcha Tea Set